Samuels-Development/sd-aipolice/README.md

 exports['sd-aipolice']:ApplyWantedLevel(--1 to 5)
 ```

 You can also use the event-handler in the resource, example in the Config.
+(Although this is not recommend and might lead to not safe for net errors)

 # Credits